codefuturist/monorepository-example/DEPENDENCY_REQUIREMENTS.md

 **Why:**
 - npm packages require `node_modules/` to be populated before build
 - Even with placeholder build scripts, dependencies declared in `package.json` may be imported
-- Workspace dependencies (like `release-it`) must be installed at root level
+- Workspace dependencies (like `commitizen`) must be installed at root level

 **How to Install:**
 ```bash